rexhip/rexhip/README.md

 Key features:
  - Avoid global states, which make it possible to create reusable device blocks.
  - Clean and readable API.
+This makes possible to create application with hundreds of modbus devices.
  - Advanced timeout handler that reduce idle time.
  - Take all care of executing the queries, one by one.
 Sophisticated bus sharing mechanism between devices.
  - Logging capabilities for development and debugging.
- - Possible to create readable code still for application with hundreds of modbus devices.
  - Store results inside optimized memory areas.

 ```pascal